MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 ### Authorizing Microsoft 365

 >[!Warning]
->To fully authorize the **Microsoft 365 Connector**, a global admin is required to grant permissions to the Microsoft 365 Mover app within the Azure portal.
+>To fully authorize the **Microsoft 365 Connector**, a Global Admin is required to grant permissions to the Microsoft 365 Mover app within the Azure portal.
 >
->The global admin must grant these permissions *after* the **Microsoft 365 Connector** is authorized within the main Mover app.
+>The Global Admin must grant these permissions *after* the **Microsoft 365 Connector** is authorized within the main Mover app.

 To complete the authorization steps in the right order, see the following instructions.

-A global or SharePoint admin can complete some steps in the authorization process.
+A Global Admin or an SPO Admin can complete some steps in the authorization process.
 At the beginning of each step, we indicate who can complete it.

-1. **Global Admin or SharePoint Admin**: Via app.mover.io, log into the main Mover app.
+1. **Global Admin or SPO Admin**: Via app.mover.io, log into the main Mover app.
 In the **Transfer Wizard**, select **Authorize New Connector**.

 >[!Note]
 >Whether the **Microsoft 365 Connector** is your source or destination connector (or both), you must complete this authorization process.

 ![Authorize new connector]( media/05-authorize-new-connector.png)

-2. **Global Admin or SharePoint Admin**: In the **Connector** list, find **Microsoft 365**, and select **Authorize**.
+2. **Global Admin or SPO Admin**: In the **Connector** list, find **Microsoft 365**, and select **Authorize**.

 ![Authorize O365](media/authorize-o365.png)

-3. **Global Admin or SharePointAdmin**: A window with an **Authorize** button appears.
+3. **Global Admin or SPO Admin**: A window with an **Authorize** button appears.
 It prompts you to give your Microsoft 365 Connector a display name <optional>.
 Select **Authorize**.

 ![Authorize window](media/authorize-window.png)

-4. **Global Admin or SharePointAdmin**: Follow the on-screen instructions.
+4. **Global Admin or SPO Admin**: Follow the on-screen instructions.
 You are redirected to a Microsoft login screen where you can log in with your Microsoft admin privileges, and continue to authorize the connector.

 >[!Warning]